A rental agreement is a contract between a landlord and a tenant for leasing residential or commercial property.

 Rent Due Grace Periods

-Most states allow landlords to charge a late fee the day after rent is normally due.
-However, these states require a grace period before landlords can assess a financial penalty:
+Most states let landlords charge a late fee the day after rent is normally due.
+The following states require a grace period before assessing late fees:

 State | Required Grace Period for Late Fees |